ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ## What version are you on?

-Please ensure that the bug still exists on the [latest stable release](https://github.com/ClementTsang/bottom/releases/latest) or newer (i.e. nightly).
-If so, mention what version you are using here.
+Please mention which version of bottom you're running (`btm -V`, nightly, etc.)!

 ## How did you install `bottom`?